-X-ray diffraction (XRD) instrument kind (Shimadzu 6000) was utilized to investigate the structural properties of the samples.
+X-ray Diffraction (XRD) instrument which is Shimadzu 6000 was utilized to investigate the structural properties of the samples.
 Morphological parameters of the samples were examined employing (SPM AA3000 Angstrom Advanced Inc.).
-Ultraviolet - Visible spectrophotometer (Shimadzu UV-1650 PC) have been used to measuring the optical parameters of ITO films from the transmittance and absorbance spectra at wavelength interval from 300 to 1000 nm.
-The current-voltage characteristics of ITO/p-Si photo detector have been tested successfully using the following setup.
+An ultraviolet-visible spectrophotometer (Shimadzu UV-1650 PC) was used to measure the optical parameters of ITO films from the transmittance and absorbance spectra at wavelength interval of 300 to 1000 nm.
+The current-voltage (I-V) characteristics of ITO/p-Si photodetector was tested successfully using the setup shown in Figure 2.